History of Skopje: Medieval era

-When the Roman Empire was divided into eastern and western halves in 395 AD, Scupi came under Byzantine rule from Constantinople and became an important trading and garrison town for the region.
-The Byzantine Emperor Justinian (527–65 AD) was born in Tauresium (about 20 km southeast of present-day Skopje) in 483 AD, and after Scupi was almost completely destroyed by an earthquake in 518 AD.
+When the Roman Empire was divided into eastern and western halves in AD 395, Scupi came under Byzantine rule from Constantinople and became an important trading and garrison town for the region.
+The Byzantine Emperor Justinian (AD 527–65) was born in Tauresium (about 20 km southeast of present-day Skopje) in AD 483, and after Scupi was almost completely destroyed by an earthquake in AD 518.
 Justinian built a new town at the fertile entry point of the River Lepenec into the Vardar.
 Some historians believe this might be the city of Justiniana Prima.

 During much of the early medieval period, the town was contested between the Byzantines and the Bulgarian Empire.
 From 972 to 992 it was the capital of the First Bulgarian Empire.
 It was a capital of Byzantine administrative region (katepanat) Bulgaria after the fall the First Bulgarian Empire in 1018.
-Skopje was a thriving trading settlement but fell into decline after being hit by another devastating earthquake at the end of the 11th century.
+Scupi was a thriving trading settlement but fell into decline after being hit by another devastating earthquake at the end of the 11th century.
 In 1189 the town was part of the Serbian realm.

 It was a capital of the estate of the Bulgarian feudal lord, later Emperor Konstantin Asen in the middle of the 13th century.

 The Byzantine Empire took advantage of the decline in Skopje to regain influence in the area, but lost control of it once again in 1282 to King Stefan Uroš II Milutin of Serbia.
 Milutin's grandson, Stefan Dušan, made Skopje his capital, from which he was proclaimed Tsar in 1346, subsequently making it the capital of the Serbian Empire.
 After his sudden death in 1355, he was succeeded by Stephen Uroš V of Serbia who could not keep Serbian Empire together and it was fragmented in many small principalities with Vuk Branković last Serbian and Christian prince that had Skopje under control during medieval period until it fell under Ottoman Control in 1392, for the next 520 years.